martinpower/TrieVisualizer/README.md

 A visualization of the Trie data structure, commonly used to represent words.

-This visualizer allows you to insert/delete into a Trie, and you may insert/delete just one or multiple words at once.
+This visualizer allows you to insert into or delete from a Trie, and allows you to insert/delete just one or multiple words at once.

 ### To Insert a New Word
 - Type new word into `newWord` box